How We Track Your ROI

 The Attribution Confusion

-Client closes a deal.
+What usually happens: You close a deal.
 Was it from LinkedIn outreach?
 A referral?
-Their website?
+Your website?
 An old contact who resurfaced?
-Without tracking, there's no way to know—and LinkedIn can't take credit even when it deserves it.
+Without tracking, there's no way to know.

 The Confidence Erosion